powerlim2/analytics_interviews/Stats/2_/README.md

 Hypothesis:
 - H0: the samples were drawn from the same distribution
-- H1: the samples are NOT drawn from the same distribution
+- H1: the samples were NOT drawn from the same distribution

 ```python
 from scipy.stats import ks_2samp